LazyBong71/CarGame_Java/README.md

 # CarGame_Java
+Created an engaging and interactive desktop car game using Java and the NetBeans IDE.
+The game features smooth graphics, intuitive controls, and an exciting gameplay experience.
 Technology Used: Java, NetBeans.

-Description: Created an engaging and interactive desktop car game using Java and the NetBeans IDE.
-The game features smooth graphics, intuitive controls, and an exciting gameplay experience.

 Presentation: https://youtu.be/yG0WKp9ZqQQ